Asthma Treatment and Monitoring

 What Are the Stages of Asthma?

-Since asthma is a chronic condition, several established guidelines can be used to determine the severity of asthma and explore possible medication options.
-Depending on the stage of asthma and patient response to existing therapy, treatment and management vary.
+Since asthma is a chronic condition, several established guidelines can be used to determine its severity and explore possible medication options.
+Treatment and management vary depending on the stage of asthma and the patient’s response to existing therapy.

-The four stages of asthma include intermittent, mild, moderate, and severe.
-Based on the 2020 National Asthma Education and Prevention Program (NAEPP) guidelines, here is the standard criteria for what constitutes each stage of asthma (2).
+The four stages of asthma are intermittent, mild, moderate, and severe.
+Based on the 2020 National Asthma Education and Prevention Program (NAEPP) guidelines, here are the standard criteria for each stage of asthma (2).

-Intermittent asthma is characterized with the following clinical presentation and assessment (2):
+Intermittent asthma is characterized by the following clinical presentation and assessment (2):

-Mild persistent asthma is characterized with the following clinical presentation and assessment (2):
+Mild persistent asthma is characterized by the following clinical presentation and assessment (2):

 Moderate persistent asthma is characterized with the following clinical presentation and assessment (2):